 Geometries

-Many datasets consist of granules that represent a certain geographical area on the earths surface.
-Often times a polygon defining the outline of this area - a footprint - is stored alongside other granule metadata in time series datasets.
-Tilebox provides special support for working with Geometries out of the box.
+Many datasets consist of granules that represent specific geographical areas on the Earth’s surface.
+Often, a polygon defining the outline of these areas—a footprint—accompanies other granule metadata in time series datasets.
+Tilebox provides built-in support for working with geometries.

-Here is an example that loads some granules
+Here’s an example that loads some granules from the ERS SAR

 Shapely